GoncaloVFonseca/Weezie-challenge/README.md

 # Weezie Challenge

-This is a challenge project for Weezie
+This is a challenge project for Weezie.
 Node version used: 18.15.0

 ## Recommended IDE Setup